Unidata/IDV/release/certs.md

 ### Java keystore file

-Java Web Start jars are signed by the Install4J build with a valid Java keystore file.
+Java Web Start jars are signed by `release/build.xml` with a valid Java keystore file.

 <a id="h-AF846180"></a>